 This is the reality for many of us.
 We’re mostly indoors, juiced up on electronics and far removed from our original home, the natural world that sustains us.
 About 80 percent of the population in the developed world lives in cities, which in itself makes our human experience much different than that of our distant ancestors.
 But humans evolved in nature for millennia and our bodies and brains haven’t changed that much since we lived in caves.
 We even have internal, biological clocks that synchronize with the rhythms of nature, functions that are suppressed by our modern lifestyle.

-Friluftsliv literally translates to “free-air life,” but just like hygge (having a cozy time together) and lagom (not too much, not too little) it’s a word that lacks an accurate equivalent in English.
+As I write in my book There’s No Such Thing as Bad Weather, friluftsliv losely translates to “open-air life,” but just like hygge (having a cozy time together) and lagom (not too much, not too little) it’s a word that lacks an accurate equivalent in English.
 First coined by Norwegian playwright Henrik Ibsen in 1859, the concept became a popular in Scandinavia after World War II as a reaction against industrialization and an escape from urban life.
 The government too realized nature’s healing potential and actively started promoting friluftsliv as a boon for public health.
 Today, it’s deeply ingrained in the Scandinavian cultural fabric.
 But what is friluftsliv exactly?

 The Swedish government typically defines friluftsliv as spending time outdoors to get a change of scenery and experience nature, with no pressure to achieve or compete.
 Hans Gelter, an associate professor at Luleå University of Technology, says that friluftsliv is not an activity or program with a narrow goal, but “a philosophical lifestyle based on experiences of the freedom in nature and the spiritual connectedness with the landscape.”